 - A middle school REACH Scholar must maintain a Cumulative GPA of 2.5 or better as calculated by the School System;

 - A high school REACH Scholar must maintain a HOPE GPA of 2.5 or better as calculated by GSFA/GSFC in the same manner as the high school grade point average for initial HOPE Scholarship eligibility (see How the HOPE GPA is calculated); and,

-- REACH Scholars must maintain Satisfactory Academic Progress (SAP) and a minimum 2.0 HOPE GPA at their HOPE-Eligible college or university.
+- A college REACH Scholar must maintain Satisfactory Academic Progress (SAP) and a minimum 2.0 HOPE GPA at their HOPE-Eligible college or university.

 - Remain drug and crime free.